mmcco/jh-bio/README.md

 ###Command Line Options

-* `-k`:	The k-mer length.
-Defaults to the maximum, 31.
-* `-m`:	The minimizer length.
-This must be shorter than the k-mer length.
-Defaults to the maximum, 15.
 * `-force_gen`:	Force generation of the Kraken database.
 By default, the database will be read from file if it already exists.
 * `-write_stats`:	Write various tab-delimited and JSON files representing peripheral Kraken and repeat data.
 * `-no_write_lib`:	Do not write the database to file.